microsoft/PowerToys/README.md

 **Highlights**

  - New utility: Command Not Found PowerShell 7.4 module - adds the ability to detect failed commands in PowerShell 7.4 and suggest a package to install using winget.
 Thanks [@carlos-zamora](https://github.com/carlos-zamora)!
- - Keyboard manager does not register low level hook if there're no remappings anymore.
+ - Keyboard manager does not register low level hook if there are no remappings anymore.
  - Added support for QOI file type in Peek.
  - Added support for loading 3rd-party plugins with additional dependencies in PowerToys Run.